foldda/rda/README.md

 Similar programming late-binding and the moving house analogy, late binding in data exchange can offers significant advantages in flexibility, version independence, and dynamic extensibility.
 It also allows using versatile, simple, and low-cost data transport: because the data encoded in RDA format is physically a text string, any protocol or mechanism (eg. a file system or a database or via FTP, MSMQ etc) that handles string data type can be used to be the "freight company".
 This is in contrast to a program must build dedicated data exchange logic or even dedicated pipelines for data exchange, if using XML/JSON encoding for specific data formats.

-## Charian - A RDA-Based Serialization API
+## Charian - A RDA-Encoding API

 Charian is an easy-to-use API for transparently encoding and parsing RDA formated strings.
+It is available in C#, Python, and Java [from its GitHub repo](https://github.com/foldda/charian), and the working concept is briefly explained below using the C# API implementation as example.

-### The Rda Class
+### The Rda Class (C#)

 If we think an RDA string is the container used in late-binding data transportation, a program would only care about "packing" its data into the container before the transportation, and "unpacking" its data after the transportation, rather than care about how the end RDA string would be formatted.
 So in the API, it hides the RDA encoding details and models an RDA string a data container object that has setter and getter methods for storing data into and retrieve data from it.